-Afghan media outlets are being forced to alter broadcasting content to mainly focus on humanitarian concerns, humanitarian aid, and educational programs with pre-approval required from the Taliban, said the Afghanistan Independent Journalists Union (AIJU).
+Afghan media outlets are being forced to alter broadcasting content to mainly focus on humanitarian concerns, humanitarian aid, and educational programs with pre-approval required from the Taliban, said the Afghanistan Journalists Center (AFJC).

-In a report published Saturday, the AIJU said the Taliban’s incursions on the media have increased in the first six months of this solar year (from March 22) compared to last year.
+In a report published Saturday, the AFJC said the Taliban’s incursions on the media have increased in the first six months of this solar year (from March 22) compared to last year.

 It warned that these practices are eroding trust of media reports and will not ultimately serve the Taliban.

-Current affairs programs that used to challenge the government or status quo have been lost due to the severe restrictions on media workers and access to information, the AIJU said.
+Current affairs programs that used to challenge the government or status quo have been lost due to the severe restrictions on media workers and access to information, the AFJC said.

 While on social media, there are crackdowns on journalists expressing criticism of Afghanistan’s situation or de facto government.